-Ligand-protein 1:5 During the mixing time inter and intra-molecular NOE effects build up Inter-molecular tr-NOE effects are visible, intermolecular trNOEs are usually much larger than intramolecular effects Important notes • The molar ratio of ligand to receptor.
-It should be emphasized that the trNOESY experiment works well for ligands that have KD in the range 10^{-6} M / mM cange Small amount of the receptor Routinely used to probe ligand-receptor interaction TRANSFERRED NOE and MOLECULAR MOTION
+During the mixing time inter and intra-molecular NOE effects build up Inter-molecular tr-NOE effects are visible, intermolecular trNOEs are usually much larger than intramolecular effects The mixing time must be short enough so that the contribution of the free ligand is negligible and long enough to allow visualization of the signal in the spectrum.
+Important notes The molar ratio of ligand to receptor.
+It should be emphasized that the trNOESY experiment works well for ligands that have K_D in the range $10^{-3} - 10^{-6}$ M / mM- mM range Small amount of purified receptor Routinely used to probe ligand-receptor interaction TRANSFERRED NOE and MOLECULAR MOTION